Home

 What is Progressive Education?

 Bank Street School for Children is accredited by the New York State Association of Independent Schools (NYSAIS).
-We have a $10.6 million endowment and a $20 million operating budget (including Summer Camp and After School Programs).
-Our affiliations include: National Association of Independent Schools; Elementary School Heads Association; National Business Officers Association; Educational Records Bureau; Association for Supervision and Curriculum Development; Council for Advancement and Support of Education; Early Steps; Parent’s League; Independent School Admission Association of Greater New York.
+We have a $10.6 million endowment and a $21 million operating budget (including Summer Camp and After School Programs).
+Our affiliations include: National Association of Independent Schools, Elementary School Heads Association, National Business Officers Association, Educational Records Bureau, Association for Supervision and Curriculum Development, and Council for Advancement and Support of Education.

 Bank Street School for Children is also a proud member of the Independent Schools Admissions Association of Greater New York (ISAAGNY).
 Founded in 1965, ISAAGNY aims to ensure orderly, professional, and equitable admissions processes at member schools, such as by observing a shared admissions timeline, engaging in professional development, exchanging resources and best practices, and more.
 The resulting spirit of cooperation serves schools, families, and nearly 30,000 students across greater New York.